 When small businesses have a major data security breach, most will go out of business!

-(PWC reports 70%) That’s largely because most small businesses don’t have a data security strategy in place.
+(PWC reports 70% of small businesses have closed after a breach) That’s largely because most small businesses don’t have a data security strategy in place.

 How can you prevent data security breaches?

-Understand how these breaches happen and what you can do to avoid them happening to your small business.
+Understand how data security breaches happen and what you can do to avoid them happening to your small business.